Stefina-11/Language-Translator/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    (Note: A `requirements.txt` file will be created if it doesn't exist.)
+    (Note: You will also need to download the `lid.176.bin` model from the fastText official site: `https://dl.fbaipublicfiles.com/fasttext/supervised-models/lid.176.bin` and place it in the project directory.)
 3.  **Run the NLP script:**
     ```bash
-    python nlp.py
+    streamlit run nlp.py
     ```
+    This will open the application in your web browser.
 Follow the prompts to enter text for language detection and translation.

 ## 📋 Requirements

 *   Python 3.7+
+*   `streamlit` library
 *   `transformers` library
-*   `langdetect` library
+*   `fasttext` library
 *   `torch` or `tensorflow` (depending on your backend preference for Hugging Face Transformers)